beechovsky/the_oracle/README.md

-# the_oracle
+# The Oracle
-Code related to the art installation The Oracle by Kelley Bell
+This repo tracks code related to the art installation "The Oracle" by Kelley Bell.

 In a nutshell, and Arduino sends light intensity values from a photoresistor over serial bus to a Linux box.
 There, Python is used to control the playback of a series of related .mov clips based on the value sent.